 It is currently not possible to file for a status change in Finland.
+It should be noted that beneficiaries of temporary protection have an unrestricted right to work without any separate employment-based residence permit.

 c) Relevant national legislation on changing the status (including the procedure to be followed).